-Even with the advantages of in-house development, some disadvantages make a strong point for people to consider other options.
+Even with the benefits of in-house development, it’s not devoid of the cons that can make a strong point for people to consider other options.

-Cost of development.
-According to Glassdoor, the average salary of a developer in the US is about $90K.
+According to Glassdoor, the average developer salary in the US is about $90K.
 Furthermore, additional costs increase this figure by 1.4 times, according to Joe Hadzima, MIT.
 This much expenditure to acquire a team of experts can strain the company’s resources, especially if it is a startup.

 Market-ready digital bank platform

 Build your neobank based on our core banking softwareLearn more

 You don’t always need to hire in-house developers to build your fintech software.
 Using a ready-made software from a fintech software development company like SDK.finance can help you avoid all the cons of building the software in-house.
 We have already put together stable core software for building a payment product on top which helps seriously cut down on the product development time and costs.
 It will also reduce the time-to-market for the product.
 With the SDK.finance software, your team will be able to focus on customizing the core software and working on the new features, rather than building a payment app from scratch.